Blue Devils easily knock off top-ranked Hornell in season opener

 Briggs said his players did a good job of keeping the off-field antics out of the locker room and off the practice field.

 "Everybody really put it behind them," Briggs said.
-"It's an unfortunate thing but you know we're here now and we're living in the moment and moving forward."
+"It's an unfortunate thing, but you know we're here now and we're living in the moment and moving forward."

 Leach said he's feeling much better and came into the game ready for the season.